2013–14 North Carolina Tar Heels women's basketball team

 The 2013–14 North Carolina Tar Heels women's basketball team represented the University of North Carolina at Chapel Hill during the 2013–14 NCAA Division I women's basketball season.
-The Tar Heels, led by twenty-eighth year head coach Sylvia Hatchell, played their games at Carmichael Arena and were members of the Atlantic Coast Conference.
+The Tar Heels, led by 28th-year head coach Sylvia Hatchell, played their games at Carmichael Arena and were members of the Atlantic Coast Conference.

 In October 2013, Coach Hatchell was diagnosed with acute myeloid leukemia.
-While she remained involved in the team's daily operations, assistant coach Andrew Calder would take over for any practice and gametime decisions for the season.
+While she remained involved in the team's daily operations, assistant coach Andrew Calder took over practice and gametime decisions for the season.